haskell/haskell-platform/download-website/mac.markdown

 *The command line development tools are required prior to installation.*
 <br />If you have <tt>/usr/bin/gcc</tt> available in a shell, you should be good to go.
 If not:

-  * On OS 10.6, use Xcode 3.2 or later: Choose the "Customize…" button during installation and choose **UNIX Development**
+  * On OS 10.6, 32-bit, use Xcode 3.2 or later: Choose the "Customize…" button during installation and choose **UNIX Development**.
+64-bit version requires Xcode 4.1 or later.

   * On OS 10.7, choose one of the following: